zadetuaima/flood_bot/readme.md

 # README

-flood_bot is a script used for identifying flood alerts and flood warnings within the UK.
-It uses OpenAI and the UK GOV environmental flood monitoring API to gab data regarding flood information in a particular county
+flood_bot is a script used to identifying flood alerts and flood warnings within the UK.
+It uses OpenAI and the UK GOV environmental flood monitoring API to grab data regarding flood information in a particular county.

 ## requisites

-Use the pip to install requirements.txt
+Use pip to install requirements.txt

 ```bash
 pip install requirements.txt